DefGuard/docs/resources/troubleshooting/README.md

 ## How to check if the VPN is working / my VPN is not working

-If you have configured your defguard instance correctly, after connecting to the VPN you should be able to ping your VPN server, for example if you have the following setup:
+If you have configured your Defguard instance correctly, after connecting to the VPN you should be able to ping your VPN server, for example if you have the following setup:

 <figure><img src="../../.gitbook/assets/Screenshot 2024-03-24 at 18.36.43.png" alt="" width="313"><figcaption><p>Example VPN server IP</p></figcaption></figure>